bennymeg/ngx-electron-titlebar/README.md

 export class AppModule { }
 ```

-2. add the component to you application html
+2. Add the component to you application html - _[renderer process]_
 ```html
   <ngx-electron-titlebar></ngx-electron-titlebar>
   <!-- or with all the options -->